 If you didn’t go this year, you need to be there in 2010 — before inevitable filters change the event forever.

 In wild western Colorado, both vehicles and footwear are earth-toned and traction-centric.
 For outdoorsy natives that may very well burst into a 20-mile hike or interstate whitewater trip at any moment, camping on the Peak is akin to a passport stamp.
 Camping is permitted only once a year, on the day before the race.
 It’s feasible, then, that a sizeable portion of the yearly attendees are drawn primarily by the prospect of personally taming the mountain, and stay for the race out of both casual curiosity and convenience.
+Those considering doing this will want to come well prepared to brave the outdoors.
+Using sites like Outdoor Empire (read more: https://outdoorempire.com/best-tactical-backpack/) can help you to source some of the essential gear and equipment you might need while taming the mountain.
 Staking a spot on the mountain entails a steep $100 charge per car.
 Proceeds benefit the US Forest Service, which cedes control of the mountain during practice sessions and on race day.

 Thirteen of my friends and I piled our overnight gear onto a Mitsubishi Outlander and a Land Rover Discovery, and ditched the manicured media junket in favor of an honest, rootsy experience.
 Sleeping on a bare tent floor is both ‘rootsy’ and ‘rocky’, indeed — bring an inflatable mattress instead, and don’t skimp on the blankets.
 Until race morning, the mountain is bitterly cold.
+Make sure you bring some hot meals ready to eat, or mre, to not only warm you up in the cold but keep hunger pains away.
 By midday, the temperature rises to rival concrete-crusted Houston.
 At any moment, a front can roll in and God will start sleeting all over your camera gear.
 You’ll probably have to poo in the woods and cuddle with dudes to keep warm.
 You may be accosted by well-meaning rednecks who are made uncomfortable by dude-cuddles.
 The Peak’s grandeur is so disarmingly picturesque during every weather condition that you’ll be thankful through every shiver fit and shed of clothes — just be prepared.

 Prepare to be jarred by the level of trackside access, too.
 Even the most golden NASCAR, ALMS or F1 credentials can’t get you as close to the action as a general admission Hill Climb pass.
 Almost none of the 12.45-mile course is barricaded or crowd-controlled.
 Fans hide in roadside trenches to snap photos — the same craggy trenches that even the most precise drivers sometimes dip a wheel into.
 Brave, dumb, or dedicated fans can dart across the track between entrants to frame the perfect shot.
 If their timing is off, they can easily find themselves in the path of an 800-horsepower machine operated by a driver focused solely on the checker.
 This year, at least two drivers cited pedestrian traffic as the reason why their cars were wrecked before the finish line.
 Radio chatter indicated increased frustration among race organizers.
 In the future, spectator barricades could spell the end of an aspiring race photographer’s best photo op.